 There are three special joint programs offering the opportunity for engineering students to obtain a Master's degree within one calendar year of completing the baccalaureate degree requirements.
-Qualified School of Engineering students are eligible to apply for admission to these accelerated Master's Programs in their junior year.
-For more information, see https://soe.rutgers.edu/oas/BS-Masters
+Qualified School of Engineering

 The James J. Slade Scholars Program

 In the third year, students who have maintained a 3.2 university cumulative grade-point average may apply to the undergraduate director of their major department to be admitted into the James J. Slade Scholars Program.
 The Slade Scholar Program honors long-time School of Engineering faculty member James J. Slade who was a noted researcher, mathematician, and professor for 36 years.
 His commitment to teaching, scholarly excellence, and impact on students was legendary, and continues to resonate through this prestigious research program.
 Each Slade Scholar prepares a plan of study under the guidance of a three-member faculty committee and the Honors Committee of the School of Engineering.